CloudLabsAI-Azure/CAF-Secure-Methodology/05-network-management-and-monitoring-revisited-flow-logs-and-traffic-analytics.md

    > **Note: If you observe the Time interval is greyed out, click on Meanwhile, click here to see just resource data and perform the above step**.

-   > **It may take upto 30 to 60 minutes to click on Meanwhile, click here to see just resource data and perform the above step option to come up**.
+   > **It may take up to 30 to 60 minutes to click on **Meanwhile, click here to see just resource data and perform the above step option to come up**.

       ![](images1/timeinterval-1.png)